giorgioc00/data-driven-software-engineer-evaluation/data-processing/README.md

 1. Go to the `.data/input/pdfs` directory
    and place the PDF files that need to be processed in that folder.

-2. Run the Pipeline:
-   python3 -m bin.pipeline
+2. Run the Pipeline as module: python3 -m bin.pipeline

    This will:
    - Extract data from the PDFs in the `./pdfs` folder.
    - Clean the extracted data to remove any unwanted characters or formatting issues.
    - Transform the cleaned data into a structured format.
-   - Store all the extracted data in a SQlite database
+   - Store all the new extracted data in a SQlite database
    - Export the final processed data to `data/output/processed_data.csv`.

 Logging
 -------
 The project uses Python's built-in `logging` module to track the progress of the data processing steps.
 The logs include information such as:
-- The number of files processed
+- The number of files processed or failed to process
+- The number of pages processed
+- The total length of the text extracted
 - Errors encountered during extraction, cleaning, or transformation
 - Execution time for each step